red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/csl/core.rst

 .. py:function:: bot started saying something

-    Wait for the bot starting with any utterance
+    Wait for the bot to start saying any utterance

     Example: